LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/LiveEngageApplications/LEApplicationsAuthorization/getting-started.md

 ### Introduction

 This API authorizes users for your application.
-This is needed so that your application can interact with LiveEngage on behalf of your users in a secure and authorized way.
+This is needed so that your application can interact with Conversational Cloud on behalf of your users in a secure and authorized way.
 The application should be installed in the context of your account.

 This API provides standard oauth 2.0 endpoints to receive and refresh access tokens.
 Please see the [oauth 2.0 rfc reference](https://tools.ietf.org/html/rfc6749) for more information.